Is Snowboarding Hard? Here’s The Harsh Truth…

 Stubborn people who hate it when things get the best of them

 I have also found that learning to snowboard can also be motivated by ultra-stubborn people.
-This would probably be my category.
+This would be my category.

 I remember my soul lighting on fire when I would fall.
 Even though my body went through a lot, my stubbornness just wouldn’t let it win and would not allow me to give up.